Best Place to Buy Bitcoin [Updated 2024]

 What are the best sites to buy bitcoins if you’re a beginner?

-The best sites to buy bitcoins are either eToro, Robinhood or Coinbase, because all of these are easy to use with minimum fees and the process to buy BTC is straightforward and simple.
+The best sites to buy bitcoins are either eToro or Robinhood because all of these are easy to use with minimum fees and the process to buy BTC is straightforward.

 Is bitcoin the best cryptocurrency for investment?